Ordering A Sample Deal Toy: 7 Pitfalls You Need To Avoid

 Personal tastes, as we all know, can vary.

-That being said, the aesthetic side of this equation is usually going to be pretty straightforward: members of your deal team are usually, on a gut level, either going to like the sample piece or not.
+That being said, the aesthetic side of this equation is usually going to be pretty straightforward.
+Members of your deal team are usually, on a gut level, either going to like the sample piece or not.
 In the vast majority of cases, the sample piece will either be approved without change, or with only a few tweaks.

-The practical design aspects of the your deal toy sample can be somewhat trickier, and less apparent.
-There are many possible considerations here, but they might involve questions like: is the piece sturdy, or is it prone to tipping over?
+There are many possible considerations here, and they mainly involve more elaborate designs.
+They might involve questions like: is the piece sturdy, or is it prone to tipping over?
 Does the design seem too fragile or prone to breaking with wear?
 Did a component of the piece arrive scratched or damaged—or did it break sometime after arrival with only normal handling?
-Did the spinning element that looked so neat in the artwork stick or fall apart?

 7. Are There Any Potential Shipping Problems with Your Deal Toy?